 Pacific Neuroscience Institute offers advanced and often life changing treatments for patients with primary brain tumors like glioblastoma multiforme, as well as patients with cancers that have metastasized to the brain from primary cancers such as breast, prostate, and melanoma.
 Studies in other neurologic conditions such as ischemic stroke provide insight into restoring movement and quality of life.

-Clinical trials bringing novel therapeutics to patients are conducted through John Wayne Cancer Institute and patients are treated at the neuro-oncology clinics at PNI located at Providence Saint John’s Health Center.
+Clinical trials bringing novel therapeutics to patients are conducted through Saint John’s Cancer Institute and patients are treated at the neuro-oncology clinics at PNI located at Providence Saint John’s Health Center.

 CURRENT CLINICAL TRIALS